 - Requires regular replacement.
 Unlike pleated air filters, activated carbon air filters get less efficient with more use.
 This means that after a carbon air filter is used for a while, it won’t work anymore.

 No matter what, using an old carbon filter will be less effective than a new one.
 So remember to change your carbon air filter on a regular basis.
-We recommend changing your carbon filter at least every 3 months.
+I recommend changing your carbon filter at least every 3 months.
 But it depends on the size and thickness of the filter, as well as how many pollutants it removes from your home’s air.

 The best thing to do is to check with the manufacturer of the carbon filter that you are using.
 If you start to smell odors around your home again, it might be time to change the carbon filter.